the1lab/1lab/src/Realisability/Data/Nat.lagda.md

-First we define a worker function which is parametrised over both the 'recursive reference' and all the arguments of the recursor (the zero and successor 'cases' and the number itself).
+First we define a worker function which is parametrised over both the 'recursive reference' and all the arguments of the recursor (the zero and successor "cases" and the number itself).
 We can then apply `` `Z ``{.Agda} to everything to 'tie the knot'.

 Note that, to ensure everything is properly defined, our `` `worker